penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions
 ```

-Teachers sessions.
-These can be with students groups, meetings with other teachers or complementary activities.
+Definition of the teacher class units.
+These may be with groups of students, meetings with other teachers or complementary activities.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |